0113 222 4404

 Check eligibility

-Tenant - rented property
+Tenant of rented property

-The exemption will not apply if:
+Exemption Class F will not apply if:

-• the deceased was neither the tenant nor the owner of the property, for example if they lived in a property owned by a son or daughter
+- the deceased was neither the tenant nor the owner of the property, for example, if they lived in a property owned by a son or daughter

 How to apply